 Across Wales several eco‑focused communities and conservation projects welcome visitors keen to learn about sustainable living.
 These places often combine environmentally sensitive accommodation with hands‑on experiences.

-The Denmark Farm Conservation Centre is another real centre of excellence for sustainable living and learning.
+The Denmark Farm Conservation Centre is a real centre of excellence for sustainable living and learning.
 This unique conservation project based in in Lampeter, is focused on restoring the biodiversity of farmland.
 Along with a host of accommodation options there are courses in willow weaving, hedge laying, fermented foods, habitat surveying, and sustainable power generation.
 If you're travelling without a car, the centre can be reached by taxi or pre-arranged pick-up.

 Travelling around Wales sustainably